Home > Moving > City Guides > Safe, Affordable Neighborhoods in Boise

 • Perfect For: Singles, young professionals, families, retirees

 Want a safe, affordable neighborhood in Boise?
 West Valley has what you’re looking for!
-Here, you can find contemporary and ranch-style homes, along with budget-friendly apartments, retirement homes, and condos.
-And with access to major roadways like I-84 and I-184, it’s easy to commute and get around to other areas of Boise, which makes West Valley a popular spot for young professionals who want affordable living close to Downtown Boise.
-There are also great schools like Summerwind STEM Academy and Capital High School nearby, so this Boise neighborhood is also a top destination for families!
+Here, you can find Contemporary and Ranch-style homes, along with budget-friendly apartments, retirement homes, and condos.
+And with access to major roadways like I-84 and I-184, it’s easy to commute to other areas of Boise—making West Valley a popular spot for young professionals wanting affordable living near Downtown Boise.
+There are also great schools like Summerwind STEM Academy and Capital High School nearby, so this Boise neighborhood is also a great destination for families!

 Things to Do in West Valley

-Gaze out at local wildlife from the trails and waterfront lookout spots at Hyatt Hidden Lakes Reserve.
-Take your dog on a nature walk on the scenic State of Idaho East Park Path.
+Observe local wildlife from the trails and waterfront lookout spots at Hyatt Hidden Lakes Reserve.
+Take your dog on a scenic nature walk at the State of Idaho East Park Path.
 Center yourself with a wellness retreat or by practicing goat yoga at Lively Balance Wellness Center and Urban Farm.
-Make reservations at the upscale Buffalo Club, where you can enjoy superb meals, visit the spa, or have a staycation at the inn.
-Order unique Korean fare like Tropical Volcano Bingsu or more traditional dishes like Bulgogi from Koco Bell.
-Grab a casual lunch of Finger Steaks and Crinkle Cut Fries at food truck MakyJames Grill.
-Step back in time at the Golden Wheel Drive In, a local haunt serving up shakes, burgers, and fries with a vintage drive-thru experience.
-Or sing your heart out during karaoke night at Sam’s Smokehouse & Saloon.
+Or make reservations at the upscale Buffalo Club, where you can enjoy superb meals like Barrata and Duck Eggs, visit the spa, or have a staycation at the inn.
+Get your caffeine fix with a delicious cup of Caramel Blondie, Irish Coffee, or Jackhammer at Black Rock Coffee Bar.
+Order unique Korean fare like Tuna Kimbap or a Bulgogi Burrito with Korean Ginger Tea at Koco Bell.
+Indulge in delicious Mexican fare like the Birria Taco Special, a Chipotle Burrito, or a Carne Asada Platter at Antonio’s Kitchen.
+Or enjoy a plate of mouth-watering Mexican dishes like Chipotle Chicken Tacos, a Grilled Fiesta Burrito, or Chicken Tortilla Soup at Fiesta Chicken.

 Moving to Boise?
-Extra Space Storage has self storage facilities throughout the Boise area, so we can help with your transition.
-Find cheap storage near you!
+Extra Space Storage has self storage facilities throughout the Boise area to help with your transition.
+Find a storage unit near you!

 Neighborhood statistics from AreaVibes